 HOTEL ROSEGARTEN

-Family run property in the centre of Dobbiaco, Hotel Rosegarten has a traditional restaurant, excellent views and breakfast for champions.
+Family-run property in the centre of Dobbiaco, Hotel Rosegarten has a traditional restaurant, excellent views and breakfast for champions

-TRAVELLING TO THE DOLOMITES
+GETTING TO THE DOLOMITES

 The Dolomites is a large mountain range in northeastern Italy.
 As a popular location for both skiing and summer hiking, there are plenty of good options for getting to the Dolomites.

-However, if you are arriving from Italy the train station at Calalzo di Cadore is 35 kilometres to the south of Cortina.
-Dobbiacco has its own train station.
+By Train — Unless you are already in Italy, getting to the Dolomites via train is unlikely to be a good option.
+However, if you are arriving from within Italy, the train station at Calalzo di Cadore is 35 kilometres to the south of Cortina.

 WHAT TO TAKE ON THE TRE CIME LOOP